Xbox Live Arcade

-Xbox Live Arcade (XBLA) was a video game digital distribution service available through the Xbox Games Store, Microsoft's digital sales platform for the Xbox 360.
+Xbox Live Arcade (or XBLA) was a video game digital distribution service that was available for the Xbox and Xbox 360 consoles.
 It focused on smaller downloadable games from both major publishers and independent game developers.
+Titles on the service ranged from previously released arcade and console games to brand new games designed for the service, and were priced from a range of 5 to 20 US dollars.
+While originally requiring a disc to gain access to the service on the original Xbox, the Arcade was integrated into the Xbox 360 along with the rest of the Xbox Live Marketplace (later renamed Xbox Games Store) with the launch of the new console.

-Titles ranged from classic console and arcade video games, to new games designed from the ground up for the service.
-Games available through the XBLA service ranged from $5–20 in price, and as of October 2016, there have been 719 Xbox Live Arcade titles released for the Xbox 360.
-Prior to the Xbox 360, "Xbox Live Arcade" was the name for an online distribution network on the original Xbox, which was replaced by the Xbox Live Marketplace.
+As of October 2016, there had been 709 Xbox Live Arcade titles released for the Xbox 360, with 27 being released for the original Xbox.
+The release of the Xbox One did not carry the Arcade branding over, and following the closure of the Xbox Live services for the original Xbox in 2010 and the Xbox Games Store in 2024, the Xbox Live Arcade branding is effectively defunct.

 History

 Xbox

-The Xbox Live Arcade service was officially announced on May 12, 2004, at Microsoft's E3 press conference by Bill Gates and launched on November 6, 2004, for the original Xbox game console.
+The Xbox Live Arcade service was officially announced on May 12, 2004, at Microsoft's E3 press conference and launched on November 6, 2004, for the original Xbox game console.
 The XBLA software was obtained by ordering it on Microsoft's website.
 It was sent by mail on a disc that also contained a free version of the Ms. Pac-Man video game.

 To generate greater publicity for the service, the disc was also distributed with special issues of the Official Xbox Magazine and as part of the Forza Motorsport Xbox console bundle The service launched with six titles and expanded its library to twelve titles by the end of the year.
 Once connected to Xbox Live, customers could purchase additional titles by using a credit card, or download a limited trial version of a game.
 Prices for the games range from $4.99 to $14.99.
+While Xbox Live for the original Xbox was shut down in 2010, Xbox Live Arcade is now playable online using replacement online servers for the Xbox called Insignia, though the games themselves are not available for download.